 Badimaya

-Badimaya is a Pama-Nyungan language, of the Kartu sub-group (Voegelin & Voegelin 1966: 128), traditionally spoken across a large region spanning from Lake Moore, Nhingan Station and Paynes Find in the south, to Mt Magnet, Wynyangoo Station and Kirkalocka Station in the north.
-Traditional Badimaya country is bordered by Western Desert (Tjuparn, Wanmala) to the east, Noongar to the south-west, and Wajarri to the north-west (Bednall 2021: 3).
+Badimia/Badimaya is a Pama-Nyungan language, of the Kartu sub-group (Voegelin & Voegelin 1966: 128), traditionally spoken across a large region spanning from Lake Moore, Nhingan Station and Paynes Find in the south, to Mt Magnet, Wynyangoo Station and Kirkalocka Station in the north.
+Traditional Badimia/Badimaya country is bordered by Western Desert (Tjuparn, Wanmala) to the east, Noongar to the south-west, and Wajarri to the north-west (Bednall 2022: 3).

 Badimaya and surrounding languages (Bednall 2014: 7)

-Badimaya is a critically endangered language, with very few speakers remaining.
-However, there are some Badimaya people with a passive understanding of the language, and many frequently use certain Badimaya words and phrases in everyday life.
-Alongside this, a passionate language revival movement is currently underway in the Badimaya community, with community members actively involved in relearning and re-awakening their language (Bednall 2021: 3).
+Badimia/Badimaya is an endangered language, with very few speakers remaining.
+However, there are many Badimia/Badimaya people who know some Badimia/Badimaya words or phrases, and some can understand language when it is spoken.
+There is a passionate language revival movement currently underway in the Badimia/Badimaya community, with community members actively involved in relearning and re-awakening their language (Bednall 2022: 3).
+A recent community-led initiative has been the development of an online learning portal (currently in development), available at https://badimialanguage.com.au.

 Badimaya is typologically fairly standard of many Western Australian Pama-Nyungan languages.
 It is a suffixing language with fairly free word order and a split-ergative case marking system.
 Unlike neighbouring languages, it doesn’t have a bound pronominal system.
 It is the most southerly Western Australian language to show evidence for inflectional switch-reference marking (Bednall n.d.: 20).